clovenbradshaw-ctrl/ikey4/TRANSLATION_TERMS.md

         "wizardFlow": {
             "characterCount": "{count} / 200 characters",
             "generateTooltip": "Generating creates an image stored only here.
 Regenerate to update."
+        },
+        "about": {
+            "title": "About & Privacy",
+            "heading": "About & Privacy",
+            "storage": "iKey runs entirely in your browser.
+Favorites and recent locations are saved in localStorage on your device.", "offline": "Once loaded, the app works offline and no data leaves your device unless you choose to share it.", "security": "You can set a password to encrypt your saved data so only you can read it.", "clear": "To clear your data, open your browser settings and remove site data for this page or use the \"Clear browsing data\" option.", "trainingLink": "Training Materials",
+            "back": "Back to Home"
+        },
+        "location": {
+            "shareTitle": "Share location?",
+            "shareDesc": "Your GPS coordinates stay on this device unless you choose to send them.
+Allow access?"
+        },
+        "accessibility": {
+            "skipToContent": "Skip to main content"
+        },
+        "training": {
+            "title": "Training Guide",
+            "intro": "Follow these steps to get started.", "steps": {
+                "step1": "Open the iKey app.",
+                "step2": "Tap Save to record your location.", "step3": "Share with trusted contacts."
+            },
+            "back": "Back to Home"
         }
     },
     "es": {